Whittemore Center: History

 In August 2023, local multiple car dealership owner and 1987 UNH alumni Anthony DiLorenzo gave a $4 million gift to the University.
 This gift is to expand training and support facilities as part of the $23 million UNH Hockey Renovation Project.
 Locker rooms, sports areas, video and study rooms, will all be added and funded through support from both the state of New Hampshire and philanthropic donations.
 In addition to these advancements, Northeast Passage sled hockey will be given a fully accessible locker room.
 The Whittemore center and the Hamel Recreation Center became the Key Auto Group Complex.

 Concerts and other events

-The Whittemore Center is a versatile venue that hosts a wide range of events, including concerts, sports events, and other student activities.
-In 1995 the center has become a prominent location for live music performances, largely through the efforts of SCOPE (Student Committee on Popular Entertainment), a student-run organization at UNH.
-SCOPE has been mainly responsible for the quality of the shows that UNH has been given in past recent years.
-It is this organization's job to find up and coming artists to perform at the Whitt for all of campus to attend at a relatively cheap price.
+The Whittemore Center can host a wide range of events, including concerts, sports events, and other student activities.
+In 1995 the center became a prominent location for live music performances, largely through the efforts of SCOPE (Student Committee on Popular Entertainment), a student-run organization at UNH.

 SCOPE has created and offered surveys for students at UNH to fill out and choose who they will most like to see perform at the Whitt from a list of options created by members of SCOPE.